 College policy prohibits the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance in College buildings and on College grounds.
-Any student or employee violating this policy will be subject to disciplinary action up to and including suspension or termination.
+Any student or employee violating this policy will be subject to disciplinary action including suspension or termination.

 Tobacco-Free Campus